Ricardoffss/privilegescalat/README.md

 # privilegescalat
 Windows privilege
-For learning and exchange only
+for learning and exchange only